Why Your Arguments Keep Repeating (And the Exercises That Actually Fix Them) [Part 2]

 • Making threats to the relationship’s stability - Threatening breakup or divorce during conflicts creates insecurity that damages the foundation of the relationship.

-Relationship Conflicts Examples
+Relationship Conflict Examples

 Romantic Relationships